Hi friends, I'm all done here for good.

 And so, beauty in the form of a little boy full of spirit and joy came to us from a most unlikely place.

-And so for us, our burden of pain became a burden of love, and beauty leaped up, fiery and alive, from the ashes of what appeared to be the destruction of our hopes and dreams.
+And so for us, the burden of pain became a burden of love, and beauty from the ashes of what appeared to be the destruction of our hopes and dreams.
 It took a long time to understand that destruction was the only way to bring forth newness and growth.